 The 4 Influencing Factors That Dictate Canine Lifespans

 When it comes to the life expectancy of a species, race, or breed, factors such as genetics, dietary habits, physical activity levels, pathogens in the area, access to clean water, sanitary services, medical care, and the daily quality of life all come into play.
 Lifespan is affected by all of these variables.

 Species that have a faster development also tend to have shorter pregnancies, faster teething, finish their physical development faster, and reach sexual maturity earlier.
 In general, faster-developing species also tend to live shorter lives.
 When comparing other species and humans, one of the most fascinating facts is that there are no other species that take care of their offspring as long as humans do.
 Parents guarantee our survival years after we pass through childhood and this adds to the survival of the species, creating more longevity for our species.

-Statistics show that wolves living under human care have a life expectancy of 15 to 20 years, while their domesticated relatives, our beloved dogs, live only between 7-15 years.
+Statistics show that wolves living under human care have a life expectancy of 15 to 20 years, while their domesticated relatives, our beloved dogs, live only between 7 to 15 years.
 But why?